granathk/UW-LIS545-AO3-fics-and-tags/README.md

 # UW-LIS545-AO3-fics-and-tags
-This repository is a Term Project for UW LIS 545 in Spring Quarter 2023 taught by Mayernick.
-It will contain 6 things:
+This repository is a Term Project for UW LIS 545 in Spring Quarter 2023.
+Its contents listed below include 5 items in addition to the README file.

 0. A “README” file that lists and describes all of the other files that are included in the repository